-Ali Ghandour Leadership and Civic Engagement Center
+Ali Ghandour Center for Leadership, Diversity and Civic Engagement

 Jointly funded by IC and the Ghandour family, the AGC offers an intensive leadership and dynamic citizenship program through a Community Engaged Learning (CEL) model.
 Spread over three years, starting with the 10th grade, the program mentors students through a sequenced journey, beginning with extensive volunteering with an array of grassroots organizations and culminating with students leading Community Service Projects (CSPs).

 Half of the students enrolled at the AGC are scholar students from disenfranchised neighborhoods in the greater Beirut Area.
-Through an outreach effort, these scholars are selected from Lebanese public schools in the capital’s Governorate.
-Selection criteria include academic excellence and proven financial need.
-Shortlisted candidates take the IC entrance exam and sit for an interview to explore leadership potential, interests and talents.
+Through an outreach effort,

 Non-scholarship IC students are selected through the same application process.
 Together with the scholars, they undertake the three-year journey into community based learning, which in addition to their regular academic requirements, encompasses rigorous training in critical thinking, problem solving, teamwork, innovation and activism.